 - Overly large ears (macrotia)

-To learn more about ear surgery, schedule your personal consultation with our plastic reconstructive and craniofacial surgeon, Mr Ivo Gwanmesia.
+To learn more about Cosmetic ear correction surgery, schedule your personal consultation with our plastic reconstructive and craniofacial surgeon, Mr Ivo Gwanmesia.
 Please call 02074741300 or complete our online contact form to contact us today.
+You can get to our London office through the Oxford Circus and Bond Street Underground in the City of Marylebone.
+We are located on the 10 Harley Street next to the Cavendish Square Gardens.

 Schedule A Consultation